wurly200a/MergeToolSelector/README.md

 # Improvement

-- I want to set the default merge tool (P4Merge in my case) to start automatically, and include a function that allows you to select and start another tool as needed.
+- Set the default merge tool (P4Merge in my case) to start automatically, and include a function that allows you to select and start another tool as needed.
-- I don't think it's a definite decision, so make it possible to specify the path of the merge tool in the configuration file.
+- Specify the path of the merge tool in the config file
 - Allow other tools to be specified
-  -TotoiseGitMerge and WinMerge
+  - TotoiseGitMerge and WinMerge
-- I want to make it more versatile by allowing the arguments to be specified arbitrarily.
+- Settings to specify arguments of merge tool